matthewwedlow/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

             }
     ```
 14. Save the `SpeechComponent.cpp` file, and close VS Code.
-15. Using the Unreal Editor, click the `Compile` button to recompile the C++ code.
+15. Using the Unity Editor, click the `Compile` button to recompile the C++ code.
 16. Once the updated code has been compiled, click the `Play` button to interact with the ___Ada___ NPC.

->__NOTE:__ Review the detailed [installation guide](assets/docs/metahuman_windows.md) for Windows 2022 for more information on installing, and configuring both Unreal Engine, and the sample project.
+>__NOTE:__ Review the detailed [installation guide](assets/docs/metahuman_windows.md) for Windows 2022 for more information on installing, and configuring both Unity Engine, and the sample project.

 ## Next Steps